BROG INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Brooge Energy Limited F/K/A Brooge Holdings Limited F/K/A Twelve Seas Investment...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Feb.
-05, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Brooge Energy Limited f/k/a Brooge Holdings Limited f/k/a Twelve Seas Investment Company (“Brooge” or“the Company”) (NASDAQ: BROG) and certain of its officers.
+(MENAFN- PR Newswire) NEW YORK, Feb.
+5, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Brooge Energy Limited f/k/a Brooge Holdings Limited f/k/a Twelve Seas Investment Company ("Brooge" or "the Company") (NASDAQ: BROG ) and certain of its officers.

 Class Definition: